alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 Doc: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/

+Questions:
-Create a configmap named `space` with two values `planet=blue` and `moon=white`.
+- Create a configmap named `space` with two values `planet=blue` and `moon=white`.

-Create a pod similar to the previous where you have two environment variables taken from the above configmap and show them in the container.
+- Create a pod similar to the previous where you have two environment variables taken from the above configmap and show them in the container.

 <details><summary>Solution</summary>
 <p>